The truth behind the romance: Is it better to be single on Valentine’s Day?

 28 January, 2016

-It might be something to look forward to for those in a relationship, but for some singletons, Valentine’s Day can stand as another reminder that they are alone – however, this isn’t always the case.
-Those who are alone and single on Valentine’s Day can take some comfort in the fact that they are not the only ones.
+It might be something to look forward to for those in a relationship, but for some singletons, Valentine’s Day stands out as a reminder that they are alone.

 Being in a relationship on Valentine’s Day